paul-goodall/ubuntu_ssh/README.md

 ### SSH method 1 (password method)

-First, the default root password for this build is `root`.
+First, the default root password for this build is `'root'`.
 Might want to change that to something else:

 ```bash